 The groups I currently lead (see calendar for dates) are based on two primary principles.
-The first is called Family Systems Theory.
+The first is Family Systems Theory.
 This theory suggests our unique family of origin has imprinted upon us very specific ways of dealing with the world, and we find our family dynamics recreated in numerous environments, including group therapy.
 By paying close attention to understanding family dynamics, help may be offered to repair and re-work original hurts and injuries that continue to impact one’s current relationships.
 This allows the individual to understand more clearly what they actually need instead of the more familiar (and often dysfunctional) family dynamic.

 My approach to individual psychotherapy is based on several theoretical principles.
 I practice with a general framework on psychological principles impacted by societal variables, such as gender, sexual orientation, and experience with trauma (this is sometimes referred to as Psychodynamic Theory).